1.6 Pre-Birth Procedures and Guidance

 The Thresholds document will provide guidance on the types of family circumstances to be supported under Levels 1 – 4.
 If it has been identified that the parent/s may need additional support to meet the needs of their unborn child, this is the first stage in seeking to clearly identify these and the resources to address them.
 The Guidance in BSCP’s and the Referral Flowchart ‘What to do if you have a concern about a child in Buckinghamshire’ should be followed.

 If it is deemed appropriate through a multi-agency decision to manage the case via a ‘Family Plan’, a robust Early Help assessment should be completed by the lead professional identified and an early help plan developed.
+Early Help in Buckinghamshire is now provided by the Family Support Service.

 The development of an Early Help assessment and plan should follow the same principles of active multi-agency collaboration, planning and review as advocated in this procedure.
 Contributing professionals should be mindful that the Early Help plan may form the evidential basis for future intervention to safeguard the child either before or after birth.